axway-techlab/axwayapi_client/README.md

 ## Hashicups Client (Go)

-A Go library for [Hashicups](https://github.com/hashicorp-demoapp/product-api-go)
+A Go library for the Axway API Gateway.